team-popcorn/RuPaul-Quote-App/README.md

-# :heart View on Github Pages :heart
+# :heart: View on Github Pages :heart:
 https://team-popcorn.github.io/RuPaul-Quote-App/

 # :computer: :memo: how to